 One thing I have learned is that I really don't know very much about grapes and wine.
 So as such I have spent some time

 consulting the Illinois Extension Service and as many resources, e.g. Washington State Extension, as I can.

-Besides God's blessing on the land He has blessed this community with three faithful voluteers.
-The lush harvest would not have succeeded without the hard worh of Eileen, Ruth and Mary Pat!
+Besides God's blessing on the land He continues to bless this community with three faithful voluteers.
+The harvest would not have succeeded without the hard worh of Eileen, Ruth and Mary Pat!

 course in Industrial Ecology and "Quantum Mechanics for Non-Science Majors".
 Ha!
 Ha!
 Seems like the harder courses are not of enough interest to get enough students to fill a class.